 The first part of the project brought senior citizens from inter-racial and inter-faith backgrounds together for a series of oral history interview meetings.
 With guidance from oral historian, dramaturg, and performance director, Harriet Lynn, their written accounts resulted in a lively program delivered before diverse audiences in the Baltimore area.

-Following each live performance there were mediated, interactive audience discussions.
+Following each live performance, there were mediated, interactive audience discussions.
 Performances were held at sites including museums, libraries, and college campuses.
-Additionally, CADVC’s long-standing K-12 educational outreach program activated connections with schools in proximity to performances resulting in a rich, first person history lesson for Baltimore area school children.
+Additionally, CADVC’s long-standing K-12 Educational Outreach Program activated connections with schools in proximity to performances resulting in a rich, first-person history lesson for Baltimore area school children.
 At this link is an article in the Beacon with further details on how the project came together.

 This project was a community outreach program of the Center for Art, Design & Visual Culture, UMBC.
 It was organized by Sandra Abbott, CADVC’s curator of collections and outreach in collaboration with Harriet Lynn, producer/artistic director of Heritage Theatre Artists’ Consortium.
 The program was supported in part by the Maryland Humanities Council.
 Program partners included the St. Francis Neighborhood Center, Stoop Storytelling Series, Howard Peters Rawlings Conservatory & Botanic Gardens, Druid Hill Park and the Senior Citizen Division of Baltimore City Recreation and Parks.
 Media partners included The Beacon Newspaper and WYPR.